MSchabel/developers-community/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

 ### Enable or disable an article

 Enabled articles are returned by knowledge base searches in Knowledge Base integrations, while disabled articles are not.
-That said, keep in mind that an enabled article is returned only if the article is [active](knowledge-base-overview.html#active-versus-inactive-articles), i.e., if the current date and time in UTC falls within the time period specified by the article's **Valid From** and **Valid To** dates, if specified.
+That said, keep in mind that an enabled article is returned only if the article is [active](knowledge-base-overview.html#active-versus-inactive-articles), i.e., if the current date and time in UTC falls within the time period specified by the article's **Valid From** and/or **Valid To** dates, if specified.

 **To enable or disable an article**